pyenchant/pyenchant/CONTRIBUTING.md

 ## Updating the website

-The PyEnchant website is hosted on GitHub pages and there's a GitHub workflow to automatically update it every time a commit is pushed on the master branch.
+The PyEnchant website is hosted on GitHub pages and there's a GitHub workflow to automatically update it every time a commit is pushed on the `main` branch.

 You can also run `tox -e website-dev` locally to spawn a process that will watch the changes in the `website/` directory and auto-refresh connected browsers.